 Implementation Guidance 26.7: ICANN org should consult with PTI, the Root Zone Maintainer, the root operators via RSSAC, and the larger DNS technical community on the implementation of these recommendations.

-Implementation Guidance 26.8: Building on work associated with OCTO-015 “Recommendations for Early Warning for Root Zone Scaling”, ICANN should continue developing the monitoring and early warning capability with respect to root zone scaling.
+Implementation Guidance 26.8: ICANN should continue to work with the community on mechanisms to monitor the root and develop procedures to ensure that any root zone scaling issues are detected in a timely manner.

 Recommendation 26.9: In connection to the affirmation of Recommendation 4 from the 2007 policy, Emoji in domain names, at any level, must not be allowed.